JLESC/jlesc.github.io/_projects/tool_pandt_project.md

 Collaborative work with application developers will assess the effectiveness of the current (and revised) tools, and help direct development of new tool capabilities.

-## Results for 2014/2015

-JLESC project proposed (and accepted) in April 2015, and planning commenced for initial presentation at 3rd JLESC Workshop (Barcelona) in June 2015.
-RIKEN AICS applied to join VI-HPS with a view to contributing to VI-HPS Tuning Workshops
-{% cite VIHPSTWS --file external/tool_pandt_project.bib %} and Tools Guide {% cite VIHPS2015 --file external/tool_pandt_project.bib %}.
-XcalableMP training material being translated into English, and Scalasca/Score-P training material being translated into Japanese.

 ## Results for 2015/2016

 * XcalableMP tutorial held at JSC (2015-12-01).